Art Ludwig's Bio

 Ecological systems designer and author

 Art has developed numerous original innovations that he has published, unpatented, into the public domain for the common good.
 These include the Branched Drain and Laundry to Landscape greywater systems.
 The latter is a best practice that has propagated worldwide.
-More than 20 agencies in California offer rebates for this system, which also received federal job training stimulus funds.
+More than 20 agencies in California offered rebates for this system, which also received federal job training stimulus funds.

 In 2012, Art hosted a landmark sustainability policy colloquium that brought leaders in natural building, permaculture, and public interest activism together with heads of building and health departments.
 He was a keynote speaker at the California Association of Building Officials' annual conference later that year.
-His quantitative analysis of historical and emerging hazards attributable to the built environment helps regulators and policymakers take the dramatic rise in emerging hazards into account.
+His quantitative analysis of historical and emerging hazards attributable to the built environment helps regulators and policymakers take the dramatic rise in emerging hazards into perspective.

 Art has written numerous articles and done hundreds of presentations and workshops on diverse topics, from structural engineering of natural buildings to financial management to understanding water.
 His consulting clients include city agencies, state governments, eco villages, retreat centers, etc. Over a nine-year period, he worked a year and a half on all aspects of sustainable development with an indigenous community in Mexico.